LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/windows/install.md

 ### Database connection string

-Under section `ConnectionStrings`, setting `DefaultConnection`, set the connection string to the previously created database.
+Under section **ConnectionStrings**, on the setting `DefaultConnection`, set the connection string to the previously created database.
 A typical connection string looks like this:

 ```
 Data Source=SERVER;Initial Catalog=DATABASE;User ID=USERNAME;Password=PASSWORD